 Over 30 children are known to have died in the UK as a result of becoming entangled with a blind or curtain cord or chain in the last 15 years.

-The following scenarios related to blind cord accidents are based on true stories.
+The following scenarios are based on true stories.

 17 month-old died after being tangled in a blind cord that dangled into her cot